chartjs/Chart.js/docs/axes/radial/linear.md

 ## Angle Line Options

 The following options are used to configure angled lines that radiate from the center of the chart to the point labels.
 They can be found in the `angleLines` sub options.
-Note that these options only apply if `angleLines.display` is true.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------